rtfenter/About-Me/README.md

 # Hi, I’m Rebecca
 ### Product Manager specializing in scaling B2B SaaS and platform systems

-I specialize in scaling **B2B SaaS and platform systems** with proven adoption across global, multi-system environments.
+I specialize in scaling B2B SaaS and platform systems across global, multi-service environments.
 I lead the product side of core infrastructure — governing data integrations, system logic, and **AI-ready architecture** across engineering and business teams.

 My work focuses on **API-driven systems, event-informed workflows, and cross-system state transitions**, with familiarity across MuleSoft, Snowflake, Salesforce, and Kafka.

 **AI-aligned product design**, in this context, means building systems structured for automation, intelligent analytics, and responsible scale.

-Beyond enterprise delivery, my independent work examines how complex systems preserve **truth, coherence, and decision integrity** under uncertainty — and how AI can be built to do the same.
+Beyond enterprise delivery, my independent work examines how complex systems preserve **truth, coherence, and decision integrity** under uncertainty — and how AI can be shaped to do the same.

 ---